-The person component allows connecting device tracker entities to one or more person entities.
+The person integration allows connecting device tracker entities to one or more person entities.
 The state updates of a connected device tracker will set the state of the person.
 When multiple device trackers are used, the state of person will be determined in this order:

 - If there are stationary trackers (non-GPS trackers, i.e., a router or Bluetooth ‘device_trackers’) presenting the status ‘home’, the tracker most recently updated will be used.

 - If there are trackers of type ‘gps’, then the most recently updated tracker will be used.